 Another provision is the G2 driver must have another driver with them when driving.
 This driver must have a full G license.
 The G driver must occupy the passenger seat.
 The provision on this G driver is they must have held this license for four years.
 If under the age of 21 there is a zero blood tolerance level in effect.

 The first six months require that only one passenger who is under the age of nineteen may be in the vehicle.
 It pertains to the vehicle the G2 driver is operating.
 Also, it applies to the hours of midnight to five am.
 Plus, it changes after a six-month period.
 A total of three passengers under the age of nineteen during these same hours can be in the vehicle.
 If the G license holder has at least four years of driving experience, this does not apply.

 Also, if the under nineteen-year-olds are immediate family members, this restriction doesn’t apply.

 Drivers with a G2 license may apply for a full G license one year after passing the G2 road test.
-For those who had driver’s training, they can complete this is eight months.
+Those who had driver’s training can complete this in eight months.

 The G Licence

 It is the final phase of the driver’s licensing program in Ontario.
 It still has some restrictions to it for those under the age of twenty-one.
 The rule is that the blood alcohol level must be zero.